The IEEE International Contest on Software Testing

 Registration

-Although the contest is free of charge, all contestants are required to complete their registrations at the contest registration site by April 10.
+Although participation in the contest is free of charge, all contestants are required to complete their registration on the contest website by April 10.

 Certificates and Cash Prizes

-Each contestant will receive a certificate for attending this contest.
+Each contestant will receive a certificate of participation for attending the contest.

 Contest Guidelines

-• All contestants must use their computers with the required software installed (see Running Environment).
-The contest has two parts:
+All contestants must use their own computers with the required software installed (see Running Environment).
+The contest consists of two parts:

-• The first part is a JUnit tutorial and practice test.
-It will be available from February 10 to April 10.
-Each contestant can complete this part by himself/herself.
-The objective is to help contestants understand the contest format and the basics of the JUnit testing framework.
-Each contestant needs to have basic knowledge of Java programming.
+The first part consists of a JUnit tutorial and practice, which will be available from March 1 to April 10.
+Each contestant may complete this part independently.
+The objective is to help participants become familiar with the contest format and the fundamentals of the JUnit testing framework.
+Basic knowledge of Java programming is required.

-• The second part is the contest on April 11, 2026, between 9:30 am and 12:30 pm, CDT.
+The second part will take place on April 11, 2026, from 9:30 AM to 12:30 PM (CDT).
 The contest is individual-based.
-Each contestant will design test cases with specific input values based on the given source code to test multiple Java programs.
-The quality of the generated test cases will be measured by the code coverage and mutation score achieved.
+Each contestant will design test cases with specific input values based on the provided README file and source code to test multiple Java programs.
+The quality of the generated test cases will be evaluated based on the achieved code coverage and mutation scores.

 Running Environment